stoffee/csp-k8s-hcp/README.md

 [![Enterprise in Production using Terraform, Vault, Consul, Packer](https://res.cloudinary.com/dcajqrroq/image/upload/v1679893044/instant-hcp-vault-v02-1818x750_nyjd8o.jpg)](https://www.youtube.com/watch?v=Fx0XtgLUoJM "Enterprise in Production using Terraform, Vault, Consul, Packer")

-Click the flowchart to see each object and flow line build one at a time, with commentary.
+Click the flowchart to see each object and flow line build one at a time, TODO: with the commentary text below.

 Numbered bubbles on the flowchart mark the sequence of <strong>manual tasks</strong>, with links to steps for each task.